Holika Dahan story: Why Holika Dahan?

 Q: What is the story behind Holika Dahan?

 A: The story behind Holika Dahan is rooted in Hindu mythology.
-According to legend, there was a demon king named Hiranyakashipu who was granted a boon that made him virtually indestructible.
+According to legend, there was a demon king named Hiranyakaship who was bestowed with the gift of being virtually indestructible.
 He became arrogant and demanded that everyone worship him instead of the gods.

 Q: How is Holika Dahan celebrated?